ractivejs/ractivejs.github.io/legacy/0.4.0/Promises.md

 You may have heard that promises are going to be part of ES6 (the next version of JavaScript).
 In fact, recent versions of some browsers (e.g. Chrome and Firefox) already support the `Promise` object natively.

-Future versions of Ractive will use native promises, with a polyfill included in the {{{createLink 'legacy builds'}}}.
+Future versions of Ractive will use native promises, with a polyfill included in the [legacy builds](legacy builds.md).
 For now, because they're not sufficiently widely supported, Ractive uses its own implementation.
 It's functionally identical to the ES6 promise (as currently spec'd) except that `Promise.race` and `Promise.cast` are not currently implemented.